 The Chesapeake Bay Bridge-Tunnel

 Total Drive Time: 30 minutes

 Spanning the entire width of the Bay, the Chesapeake Bay Bridge Tunnel has been listed as one of the seven man-made wonders of the world.
 With the wind flying by and the waves crashing against the stone pillars only a few dozen feet below your wheels, you’ll feel as if you’re riding right on top of the water, creating an exhilarating experience.
 Make sure you check the bridge travel information ahead of time, as motorcycle travel is dependent on weather conditions, and the bridge toll is $18 each way during peak season (Friday-Sunday, May 15-September 15) and $2 for the return trip within 24 hours, or $14 each way during off-peak season, or $6 for the return trip if traveling back within 24 hours.

-If you’re looking for a fun and adventurous way to see Virginia, check out a few of these scenic motorcycle rides this fall, and let us know if we missed any rides with gorgeous autumn views!
+If you’re looking for a fun and adventurous way to see Virginia, check out a few of these scenic motorcycle rides, and let us know if we missed any rides with gorgeous views!